Chapter 16: My Childhood in a Nutshell

 Later in the evening, we went to my cousin Jason’s house.
 As soon as we entered his room, I noticed he had a webcam, so we made some stupid videos.

-I hadn’t been this happy in a while, especially surrounded by my friends and family.
+I hadn’t been this happy for a while, especially surrounded by my friends and family.
 It was remarkable how I took these people for granted, and not in an overt way, in a more ancillary light.
 I assumed that they would always be around, and I hadn’t imagined a moment where I couldn’t visit them at the drop of a hat.

 My imprisonment at the hospital would resume, and I wouldn’t have this opportunity often.
 So our videos were dumb, but they were crucial to my mental catharsis.

 The next morning, I set out to the car.
 My Mom and Gary drove me back for Round Three of chemotherapy.
 I envied the other cancer patients who had close proximity to the hospital during these treatments.
 If I lived in Bangor, or in a nearby town, then I too could go home and visit my friends and family on a more regular basis.
 But I’d be back, and I was going to make damn sure of it.

 We first stopped by the Ronald McDonald house so Mom and Gary could check in.
 I decided to go in and see where they had been staying.
 It was a nice location– like a communal farmhouse vibe.
 I met the managers of this establishment, Pat and Jerry, were one of the nicest couples ever brought together by love, and they made sure to share that love with their guests.
 Also, Jerry looked like a balding Santa Claus, and that was oddly comforting.

 How fitting that they stayed at the Ronald McDonald house… To reiterate, I had visited their Fort Kent namesake ten times since I went home.